Tecatech/job-interview-preparation/Application Security/Application Security Engineer/README.md

 PCI DSS compliance involves three main components:

-1. Handling ingress of credit card data from customers; namely, that sensitive card details are collected and transmitted securely.
+1. Handling ingress of credit card data from customers – namely, that sensitive card details are collected and transmitted securely.
 2. Storing data securely, which is outlined in the 12 security domains of the PCI standard, such as encryption, ongoing monitoring, and security testing of access to card data.
 3. Validating annually that required security controls are in place, which can include forms, questionnaires, external vulnerability scanning services, and third-party audits.